Western Australian Indo-Pacific Defence Conference 2019

-In 2019, the WA Indo-Pacific Defence conference will attract 500 delegates to a full-day event hosted at Crown Towers, Perth.
-This year's conference will feature expanded opportunities for exhibitors, sponsors, and visitors.
-This flagship conference will examine:
+The 2019 WA Indo-Pacific Defence conference attracted more than 500 delegates to a full-day event hosted at Crown Towers, Perth.
+This year's conference featured expanded opportunities for exhibitors, sponsors, and visitors.
+This flagship conference examined:

 - Partnership roles played by Indonesia, Japan, India, United Kingdom, France and the United States

 - Industry support for the changing operational environment